rabbitmq/rabbitmq-website/versioned_docs/version-3.13/blue-green-upgrade.md

 ## Overview {#overview}

+Blue-green deployment is a migration technique that can also be used as an [upgrade strategy](./upgrade).
+The main idea is to set up a new environment (the "green" one) and switch to it when it is ready.
+The "upgrade" is not performed "in place", the application just switch to a different environment, which might be using a different version, but can also differ in other aspects.

+The same approach can be used to migrate to a new operating system or new hardware, while keeping the same version of RabbitMQ, or to upgrade from a version that cannot be upgraded to the target series directly, for example, from 3.12.x to 4.0.x or from a 3.13.x cluster with Khepri enabled to 4.0.x.

-Blue-green deployment is an [upgrade strategy](./upgrade) that is based on the idea of setting up a second RabbitMQ cluster (the "green" one) next to the current production cluster (the "blue" one).
-Applications are then switched to the "green" cluster.
-When that migration is done, the "blue" cluster is decommissioned (shut down).
+When that migration is done, the old ("blue") cluster is decommissioned (shut down, deleted).
 To simplify the switch, [federated queues](./federated-queues) can be used to transfer enqueued messages from the "blue" to the "green" cluster.
 ## Preparing the "green" Cluster {#preparation}

 After deploying a brand new "green" cluster, there are two steps to follow: